UNVERIFIED

 Deconstructing the Wisdom of the Ages

-Before we dive into the history, let’s analyze why this quote resonates so deeply.
+Before we dive into the history, let’s analyze why “the past is history. the future is a mystery. today is a quote origin” resonates so deeply.
 It addresses the human condition perfectly.
 We naturally struggle with the concept of time.
-The adage breaks time down into three manageable distinct distinct categories.
+The adage breaks time down into three manageable distinct categories.

 First, it declares the past as “history.”
 History is static.
 We can study it, but we cannot change it.
 Dwelling on past mistakes steals energy from today.
 Therefore, we must view yesterday as a completed chapter.
 It offers lessons, not a residence.